hanabi/hanabi.github.io/docs/level_1.md

 - As a rule, we treat all *Play Clues* as potential *Delayed Play Clues*.
 - For example, if Alice was clued about a bunch of 1's and then Bob is given a Play Clue on an unknown 2, Bob must wait for Alice to play all of her 1's first before playing the 2.
 - Since we treat all *Play Clues* as potential *Delayed Play Clues*, the distinction between them is pretty much irrelevant.
 In the *Hyphen-ated Group*, we use the phrase *Play Clue* to mean **either** a *Play Clue* or a *Delayed Play Clue*.

+### The Definition of Playable

+- First, see the section on *[Play Clues & Delayed Play Clues](#play-clues--delayed-play-clues)*.
-- Additionally, when we say that an unclued card is currently *playable*, we do **not** mean that the card would be able to play on the stacks right this instant.
+- When we say that an unclued card is currently *playable*, we do **not** mean that the card would be able to play on the stacks right this instant.
 If an unclued card is *playable*, then what we really mean is that it would be legal for someone to give either a *Play Clue* **or** a *Delayed Play Clue* to the card.
 - In other words, if an unclued *playable* card was given a *Delayed Play Clue*, that card would eventually play on the stack without any additional clues needing to be given by anyone else - all the in-between cards, if any, are present and accounted for.

 ### One-Away-From-Playable Cards